Field Guide to Two-Step Login

 Understandably, some users are skeptical about using Bitwarden for token authentication.
 Remember, security often involves a tradeoff between protection and convenience, so the best solution is up to you.
 Generally, folks that use Bitwarden Authenticator do so for two reasons:

-Bitwarden Mobile apps and Browser Extensions provide Auto-fill capabilities for verification codes.
-When you use Bitwarden to Auto-fill a Username and Password, it will automatically copy the verification code to your clipboard for easy pasting.
+When you use Bitwarden mobile apps or browser extensions to auto-fill a username and password, it will automatically copy the verification code to your clipboard for easy pasting.

 Ctrl + Shift + L/ macOS:

 Cmd + Shift + L), following by the paste shortcut (Windows:

 Ctrl + V/ macOS: